 The Department of Microbiology (the first name of the Department) was founded in 1959.
 The first head of the Department was Professor Gelberg Samuel Iosifovich, the founder of the scientific school whose scientific research was concentrated on the mycobacteria – the pathogens causing tuberculosis.

-From 1998 until present time the Department is headed by associate professor A.I.
+Starting from 1998 until June 2020, the Department was headed by associate professor A.I.
 Zhmakin.
-Significant scientific achievements have been made under his leadership in study of circadian rhythms in microorganisms, intestinal dysbiosis, the interaction of bacterial populations within the same habitat, as well as in study of immunological changes typical for dysbiotic infringements.
+Research study carried out under his leadership included the circadian rhythms in microorganisms, intestinal dysbiosis, the interaction of bacterial populations within the same habitat, as well as the study of immunological changes typical for dysbiotic infringements.

 From September 1999 until the end of 2004, the Department was involved into International collaboration with the Glycobiology Institute of Oxford University and with the Bialystok Medical Academy and took part in several International programs supported by International foundations (e.g., the British Royal Society, the European Molecular Biological Society and INTAS-grant).
 The visits of leading scientists from the Oxford University, Dr. Tony Merry, a member of the Royal Society of Chemists, and Professor Pauline Rudd were regularly arranged, who came to Grodno and gave the lectures at the GrSMU.